jreidell/ResumeApi/README.md

 A demo application of an async repository pattern, aspnet core, RESTful web api that provides access to a MSSQL database schema representation of a Resume.
 The User Interface applications used to view this data view the RESTful web api are implemented using angular, react, android, iPhone and UWP.
-All of these UIs can be used to view thedata via different "resume viewers".
+All of these UIs can be used to view the data via different "resume viewers".
 These are represented as a series of pages, components, fragments, modules, models and markup languages in various flavors of applications.

 This is a Web API implementation of an entity based resume model.
 This is based on my personal resume and is not intended to be a